omarreis/vsop2013/planetfun/README.md

 For example, Ecliptic dots are created by positioning them at Z=0 plane.
-Since Ecliptic dots are parented to root, they show as an inclined circle in relation to the Equator, the path of Planets.
+Since Ecliptic dots are parented to root, they show as an inclined circle in relation to the Equator.

 sphereSkyBackground (sky image) is also parented to dummyCelestialSphere.